Brain Cancer (cont.)

 - Where can I get more information about my type of brain cancer?

 - Find a local Oncologist in your town

 What are the side effects of brain cancer treatment?

 Side effects of brain cancer treatment vary with the treatment plan (for example, surgery, chemotherapy, or radiation) and the overall health status of the patient.
 Most treatment plans try to keep all side effects to a minimum.
 For some patients, the side effects of brain cancer treatment can be severe.
 Treatment plans should include a discussion of potential side effects and the likelihood of them developing, so the patient and their caregivers (family, friends) can make appropriate treatment decisions in conjunction with their medical team.
-Also, if side effects develop, the patient has some knowledge of what to do about them such as when to take certain medicines or when to call their doctor to report health changes.
+Also, if side effects develop, the patient has some knowledge of what to do about them such as when to take certain medicines (for example, anti-nausea medication is frequently given) or when to call their doctor to report health changes.

 Surgical side effects include an increase in current symptoms, damage to normal brain tissue, brain swelling, and seizures.
-Other changes in brain functions such as muscle weakness, mental changes, and decreases in any brain-controlled function can occur.
+Other symptoms of changes in brain function such as muscle weakness, mental changes, and decreases in any brain-controlled function can occur.
 Combinations of these side effects may happen.
 The side effects are most noticeable shortly after surgery but frequently decline over time.
 Occasionally, the side effects do not go away.

 Radiation therapy has most of the same side effects as chemotherapy.
 Most radiation therapy is focused onto the brain cancer tissue, so some systems do not receive direct radiation (immune system, kidneys, and others).
 The effects on systems not receiving the direct radiation are usually not as severe as those seen with chemotherapy.
 However, hair and skin are usually affected, resulting in hair loss (sometimes permanently) and reddish and darkened skin that needs protection from the sun.